 To some extent, Witches in general qualify.
 A Witch is made when a magical girl lets The Corruption take over her soul gem, transforming it into a grief seed.
 This usually happens when they cross the Despair Event Horizon.
 Now remember how many times characters are put into danger or outright killed because of Witches.

-Puella Magi Madoka Magica The Movie: Rebellion: Homura finally succumbs to this crossed with Nietzsche Wannabe.
+Puella Magi Madoka Magica The Movie: Rebellion: Homura finally succumbs to this.
 We see that she resented Madoka's aforementioned sacrifice, and her Witch form finally emerges.
-When Goddess!Madoka comes to take her to "heaven", Homura steals her powers and returns Madoka to human form, at the cost of herself becoming the Satanic Archetype to Madoka's Messianic Archetype and eventually having to become her enemy.
+When Goddess!Madoka comes to take her to "heaven", Homura fully becomes this: she then steals her powers and returns Madoka to human form, at the cost of herself becoming the Satanic Archetype to Madoka's Messianic Archetype and eventually having to become her enemy.
 She then places the entire universe under her control, and maintains the illusion by wiping everyone's memories.
 And yet...she still feels grief-stricken over the prospect of possibly becoming the series' Final Boss, and is ultimately trapped in a Self-Inflicted Hell.